gvwilson/thirdbit/src/fiction/iffy/index.md

 as they do in sims.
 She could run twenty strides or thirty, but then her legs simply wouldn't obey her.
-At first Benício urged her on.
+At first Ignacio urged her on.
 After the third time she stopped and bent over, hands on her knees and panting, he double-checked his rifle